opendp/tumult-docs/public/analytics/dev/_sources/tutorials/privacy-id-basics.rst.txt

 .. code-block::

-    RuntimeError: A constraint on the number of rows contributed by each ID is needed to perform this query.
+    RuntimeError: A constraint on the number of rows contributed by each ID is needed to perform this query (e.g. MaxRowsPerID).

 This error occurs because there is no limit to how many rows a single person could contribute to the data: a single library member could borrow 10000 books